KalaayPT/Profit-Taker-Guide/docs/miscellaneous/bugs.md

 When the 2nd phase body is killed, the shield will keep regenerating for 3 seconds, you may feel free to recast your abilities to pass the time or continue shooting.
 In cases where you have a lot of elements such as in squads, the shield will be barely visible on the health bar but it won’t go down.

 ## **Armor Reset bug**
-also known as "Phase Skip"
+*also known as "Phase Skip"*

 Another, extremely prevalent and annoying bug is what’s known as the **Armor Reset Bug** in which an Armor Phase seemingly randomly resets when it comes time to do damage to the body, forcing you to destroy all 4 legs and the body a second (or even third) time.
-This can result in phase skips, more details [__here__](https://forums.warframe.com/topic/1281197-profit-taker-heist-not-granting-mission-rewards/?do=findComment&comment=12331102).
+This can result in phase skips, more details in the forum post [__here__](https://forums.warframe.com/topic/1281197-profit-taker-heist-not-granting-mission-rewards/?do=findComment&comment=12331102).

 Video (click to play/pause):